Kong/lua-resty-events/README.md

 * `unique_timeout`: (optional) timeout of unique event data stored (in seconds), default 5.
   See the `target` parameter of the [publish](#publish) method.

-The return value will be the event object, or `nil` and an error message.
+The return value will be the event object or `nil`.

 [Back to TOC](#table-of-contents)